 Heavy jet liners need vast amounts of fuel to take off and maintain flight, making them by far the least sustainable form of travel.
 A new Swedish startup believes that a future of completely electric flight could be on the horizon.

 Although travelling by air was once available to only the rich and famous, civilian aviation has risen sharply in recent decades, especially thanks to short haul budget airlines.
-As such, the impact of this growth, and of aircraft on the environment in general, has come under increased scrutiny, resulting in things like the no-fly movement and the social phenomenon of flygskam or ‘flight shaming’, to describe the sense of shame you feel about flying when cleaner - but often less convenient - alternative methods of travel are available.
+As such, the impact of this growth, and of aircraft on the environment in general, has come under increased scrutiny.
+In some places, especially Scandanavia, this was resulted in the no-fly movement and the social phenomenon of flygskam or ‘flight shaming’, which describes the sense of shame you feel about flying when cleaner - but often less convenient - alternative methods of travel are available.

 Swedish startup Heart Aerospace is looking to clean up aviation’s reputation and turn it into an environmentally-sustainable means of travel for shorter, regional distances.
 To achieve this, they have been developing prototype aircraft which could, they claim, have zero operational emissions.